urain/Web-Scraper/README.md

 # Web-Scraper
-Python script to automate the information gathering tool Scraper in Kali linux.
+Python script to automate the information gathering tool TheHarvester in Kali linux.